trainML Documentation

 The Local option is now available from both the Input Data Type and Output Type fields.
 If this option is selected, specify the storage path as the location on your local computer you want the data to be copied from or to.
 The path must be specified as an absolute path (starting with /, like /home/username/data), a home directory relative path (starting with ~/, like ~/data), or an environment variable based path (starting with $, like $HOME/data, where the HOME environment variable on your local computer is set to /home/username).
 Relative paths ./ are not supported.

-Downloading and running the connection utility is mandatory for local storage types.
-Jobs will wait indefinitely for you connect before downloading data or uploading their results.
 Additionally, the storage path specified must exist in the same environment as you are running the connection utility.
 For example, if you run the connection utility inside of a linux virtual machine (VM), the storage path specified must be the path of the data inside the VM, not the host computer.

 When using the Local storage type for input data, the contents of the specified directory will be recursively copied to the trainML data path (accessible with the TRAINML_DATA_PATH environment variable) for the workers to access.
 No automatic extraction of archives will occur, so ensure that the data is already unarchived on your local computer.
 Additionally, we recommend that you use an isolated path for the input data, which contains only the data you need for this training job and nothing else.
 Copying more data than necessary will needlessly delay the workers from starting.
 The speed of this process will be primarily limited by your internet connection's upstream bandwidth; however, the data download duration only costs your patience, not your credits.

-When using the Local storage type for output artifacts, the contents of the trainML output path (accessible with the TRAINML_OUTPUT_PATH environment variable) will be zipped with a naming convention of JobName_WorkerNumber_Date_Time.zip and uploaded to the specified local directory.
+When using the Local storage type for output artifacts, the contents of the trainML output path (accessible with the TRAINML_OUTPUT_PATH environment variable) will be zipped with a naming convention of <job_name>.zip (or <job_name>_<worker_number>.zip for a multi-worker training job) and uploaded to the specified local directory.

 Example Training Job

 As an example of how to use this storage type, the following adapts the TensorFlow CIFAR-10 Image Classification Tutorial to use the local storage type.
-The model preparation step is identical, so if you have already performed that, you can reuse that repository, or simply use ours.

 Data Preparation